zoharsf/ArgusInterview/README.md

 - [ ] Support syncing between multiple services.
 - [ ] Add auto update to connected clients when new payload has been sent to service.
 - [ ] Improve code efficiency.
+- [ ] Run as service instead of application.